Discover

 Saturday: Build, Learn & Iterate

 Saturday is dedicated to developing your idea.
 Throughout the day, teams work intensively on their concepts with the support of mentors.
-Short workshops and expert sessions provide practical insights on topics such as product development, market validation, legal aspects, and fundraising.
+Short workshops and expert sessions provide practical insights on topics such as problem-solution fit in product development, market validation, pitching, and fundraising.
 In the evening, teams continue refining their ideas while connecting with other participants.

 People Icon